elahe-dastan/shovel/README.md

 first: We can think that the null values don't exist and calculate the mean, mean() function of pandas dataframe does that, the mean is 1973.3855<br/>
-second: I can change the pandas dataframe to a numpy array and then calculate the mean but the mean() function of numpy array ignore the null values so I have to substitute them with a number for example zero, the mean is 1861.2613
+second: I can change the pandas dataframe to a numpy array and then calculate the mean but the mean() function of numpy array ignore the null values so I have to substitute them with a number for example zero, the mean is 1861.2613.<br/>
+everything I said about mean remains the same for std.
+I calculated std just using pandas dataframe std function<br/>
+std: 17.0328

+4.yes, null values exist in the dataset.<br/>
+The question is to remove the null values by a proper method but what the proper method?? if the dataset was huge and the null values were few I would remove the records which have null values but our case is completely the opposite so I should substitute the null values with a value. **pay attention**: sometimes a column contains null values that I don't want to select in feature selection or I sometimes even use a method that can handle null values but in this question we assume that we don't want to put aside any column and our method cannot handle null values.
+In my opinion the best way to substitute null values of **numerical** columns is to put the median value instead of them **Note**: I prefer to use median over mean cause it's more resistant to outliers.
+For **nominal** columns I substitute the null values with the most frequent value.